 When issuing a Declaration of Conformity for lifting equipment, manufacturers have to assess its design and construction against these requirements, undertaking inspection, examination and testing as necessary to meet them, as well as meeting industry-accepted quality and safety standards.
 The Declaration of Conformity may therefore be a substitute for the initial thorough examination before first use, if the lifting equipment does not depend on post-manufacture assembly or installation conditions.

 Manufacturers must indicate clearly, by markings on the equipment and within the instructions, if the lifting machinery is intended for lifting people.

-There is a very wide range of specially designed equipment for lifting people, enabling them to work safely at height.
+There is a very wide range of specially designed equipment for lifting people, enabling them to work safely at height (See the Step-by-step guide).
 The correct type of equipment should always be selected for the task in hand and it is vital that the activity is properly planned through risk assessment.
 The risk assessment should also take account of the specific requirements of LOLER (regulation 5) and the Approved Code of Practice for lifting people.
 Some people using the equipment may be less familiar with the risks so training and adequate supervision in the operation of the equipment are very important.